Ineos says not bluffing on closure of Scotland's Grangemouth refinery

 “This is not a bluff.
 The clock is ticking,” Ratcliffe said.

-Meanwhile the Unite union organized a protest outside the plant on Sunday, involving hundreds of workers, against the proposed changes, which include cuts in pension benefits.
+Meanwhile the Unite union organised a protest outside the plant on Sunday, involving hundreds of workers, against the proposed changes, which include cuts in pension benefits.

 It also took out full-page adverts in Scottish newspapers saying Ineos was holding the country to ransom.